CSB-book/CSB/python/installation/install.md

 Install Anaconda using the graphical installation you downloaded.
 Choose all the default values during the installation.

-Then launch the application `Anaconda prompt` you should have just installed and type
+If the installation was successful, you should find the application `Anaconda prompt` in your Start menu.
+Right-click on the application and select 'Run as administrator'.
+In the Anaconda terminal type

 ```
 conda install jupyter
 ```

 to upgrade the software.
-To create a new notebook, simply launch the application `Jupyter Notebook` that should now be available.
+To create a new notebook, simply launch the application `Jupyter Notebook` that should now be available in the folder 'Anaconda3' in the Start menu.

 ## Experienced users